 XIV.
 Vehicle delivery, transfer, sale or disposal

 Delivery of new vehicles, transfers between departments, and sale or disposal of vehicles is coordinated by Transportation Services where appropriate decals are installed or removed in accordance with university policy, license plates are assigned or removed, and fleet administrative and maintenance records are updated as required.
-Ownership lease and transfer of vehicles will be as specified in paragraph I, Licensed Motor Vehicle Policy.
+Ownership and transfer of vehicles will be as specified in paragraph I, Licensed Motor Vehicle Policy.
 University vehicles will be sold or traded, whichever is most advantageous.
 Normally, sale of vehicles will be through the MSU Surplus Store.
 Questions regarding the specific process may be directed to the Transportation Services department (517) 353-5280.

 XV.
 Vehicle safety/inspections

 1. University vehicles licensed for operation on public roads are required to be serviced and maintained in accordance with Transportation Services guidelines.
 All university vehicles must undergo an annual inspection by the Transportation Service Garage unless otherwise arranged by Transportation Services.
 Only university departments with a full-service vehicle maintenance facility which employ State of Michigan or ASE certified mechanics may provide repairs, maintenance, and inspections in compliance with this policy.
 Michigan State University department-owned vehicles stationed outside of the greater Lansing/East Lansing area have the option of facilitating a preventive maintenance and inspection program with a licensed repair facility in their region.
 All maintenance and inspection records must be forwarded to the Transportation Service Garage for inclusion in the central files.
 Fax (517) 355-1738 or mail to: Michigan State University, Transportation Service Garage, 058 Stadium Road, East Lansing, Mich., 48824.